 The small eye in the corner above the red Leica logo is something that was added for the digital Leica cameras.
 It's a light reader.

-The only function it has is to measure the outside light and record it so that it is possible later to compare with what theinside lightmeter recorded.
+The only function it has is to measure the outside light and record it so that it is possible later to compare against what the inside lightmeter recorded.

 This is the way to do it with the Leica M9 as there is no coupling between the lens and the camera.